 IS THE ITCHING DUE TO A SKIN PROBLEM OR NOT?

-The most common cause of generalized itching is dry skin.
+Dry skin is the most common cause of generalized itching.
 Sometimes the skin hardly looks dry but when you scratch across it, to your surprise a white line will appear indicating underlying dryness!
 Dry skin can occur in all age-groups, increases with age, and is a very common problem in the elderly population.
 Dry skin is not considered a skin disease per se but can cause a distressing amount of chronic itching disturbing sleep.

 Localized itching in particular parts of the body, is usually due to skin disease or irritation and may have some obvious signs on the skin like a rash (a change in skin color and texture where the involved part of the skin looks red and inflamed, with a patchy or raised appearance, sometimes with blisters, cracks, scales, or swelling).
 A rash may or may not be painful but is commonly itchy.

 Skin diseases causing rashes and itching are tabulated below.
-Some of these may be contagious like fungal infections, scabies, lice, and herpes, while others like eczema, psoriasis, hives (urticaria), and lichen planus are not.
-Eczema and urticaria are considered to be allergic in nature, while psoriasis and pemphigus/pemphigoid may have an autoimmune etiology (error in the body’s immune recognition and response).
+Skin infections may be contagious like fungal infections, scabies, lice, and herpes, while others like eczema, psoriasis, hives (urticaria), and lichen planus are not.
+Inflammatory skin conditions like eczema and urticaria (hives) are considered to be allergic in nature or due to irritant substances (contact dermatitis).
+Conditions like psoriasis, lichen planus and pemphigus/pemphigoid may have an autoimmune etiology (error in the body’s immune recognition and response).
 Sometimes skin scars from wounds, burns or surgery can also be itchy.

 Usually, skin diseases present with a rash before, along with, or just after the itching starts.
 Most skin diseases have a characteristic pattern and appearance of the rash, which can clinch the diagnosis for a doctor.